shoaib420420/Bootstrap-Proj2/README.md

 # Bootstrap-Proj2

 ## Description
 **Bootstrap-Proj2** is a responsive landing page designed for a digital agency or portfolio.
 It showcases services, statistical achievements, latest news/blogs, and contact information.
 The project utilizes a modern and vibrant design with a focus on user experience and responsiveness across all devices.
+You can check project in video through this link: https://drive.google.com/file/d/1ZuacN6x3KWk-ObN7AZqA3yftyH-x2hzq/view?usp=sharing

 ## Features
 - **Responsive Navbar**: A collapsible navigation bar that includes a search functionality, adapting seamlessly to mobile and desktop screens.